 How do I get up to speed on research methods in HCI if I am not yet experienced?

-Lesson 1: Kickoff – Experiment Design – The Basics
+Session 1: Experiment Design – The Basics

-Lesson 2: Operationalization – Running Experiments
+Session 2: Operationalization – Running Experiments

-Lesson 3: Analysis & Write-Up – Interpreting and Reporting Outcomes
+Session 3: Analysis & Write-Up – Interpreting and Reporting Outcomes

 How does the concept of a jam go along with scientific methods?